4est-is-Forrest/square-iron/content/docs/Connectors/Spawn Driver.md

     CHROME_OPTIONS = webdriver.ChromeOptions()
     CHROME_OPTIONS.add_argument("user-data-dir={}".format(DRIVER_DATA))

-[Px-proxy](https://github.com/genotrance/px) is necessary for Sessions to play nice with an NTLM Proxy.
-See document 'General Context' for details on both.
+[Px-proxy](https://github.com/genotrance/px) is necessary for Sessions to play nice with the environment's NTLM proxy.
+As the author, Genotrance, describes it, "An HTTP proxy server to automatically authenticate through an NTLM proxy."
+See the 'General Context' section for more information on this and why it is necessary.

 There is a separate script for new Python installations that ensures 'resources' exists in the script user's home path (among other things).
 Essentially a uniform location to house multiple assets for multiple tools/scripts.